 Well, what's left-handed about a left-handed baseball bat?

-No, if you think Mexicans and if you think if you think Mexicans are Americans, then you think there are left-handed baseball bats.
+No, if you think Mexicans are Americans, then you think there are left-handed baseball bets.

-I want to know what is left-handed about a baseball bat is left-handed.
+I want to know what is left-handed about a baseball bat that's left-handed.

 No.